 His last stop, San Diego, was where he met his future wife and business partner, Marlene.
 Walter came in to the shop looking for a map.
 By some odd coincidence, Marlene was looking for a German language tutor.
 They struck up a conversation, (albeit, in Walter’s very limited English) had a few meals together, and eventually fell in love.

-In 1987 Walter and Marlene Goetzeler made the move to Sacramento to buy Freeport Bakery.
+In 1987, Walter and Marlene Goetzeler made the move to Sacramento to buy Freeport Bakery.
 It was a small but delightful bakery specializing in cakes.
 They inherited seven staff members.
-Over the past twenty five years, the Goetzelers and their amazingly dedicated staff grew the bakery into an award-winning neighborhood bakery.
-Now employing close to 50 employees, many long term, Freeport Bakery has become a Sacramento institution.
+During the past 30 years, the Goetzelers and their amazingly dedicated staff grew the bakery into an award-winning neighborhood bakery.
+Now employing more than 60 employees, many long-term, Freeport Bakery has become a Sacramento institution.